cowprotocol/docs/docs/cow-protocol/concepts/order-types/twap-orders.md

 There are also several requirements for placing TWAP orders through CoW Protocol

-- Trades on Ethereum Mainnet must be a minimum of \$5,000 (the minimum is only $5 for trades on Gnosis chain)
+- Trades on Ethereum Mainnet must be a minimum of \$1,000 (the minimum is only $5 for trades on Gnosis chain and Arbitrum One)
 - Users must have a [Safe wallet](https://safe.global/wallet) with an [upgraded fallback handler](https://blog.cow.fi/all-you-need-to-know-about-cow-swaps-new-safe-fallback-handler-8ef0439925d1)

 ## Getting started